14 Days |

-As per the South India Holiday Package by Rail, day 7 is for visiting the places of interests in Thiruvananthapuram.
-Optionally, you take the route to exploring Kanyakumari and Kovalam Beach.
+As per the South India Holiday Package by Rail,day 7 is for visiting the places of interest in Thiruvananthapuram.
+Optionally, you take the route to explore Kanyakumari and Kovalam Beach.
 Otherwise, visit the nearby Napier Museum, a natural and art museum quite big in fame and size.
 The museum entails the Sree Chithra Art Gallery and the oldest zoos of India along with an old antique collection of bronze idols, ancient ornaments, temple chariot and many more.

 A driveway to Kochi is quite an amazing experience passing amid the numerous villages of Kerala.
 Once you reach the destination, you have the full day for leisure in the town.
 Earlier referred to as Cochin, it is the Queen of Arabian Sea.
 The stunning city is full of lagoons and offers imprints of historical events as left by the Dutch British and Portuguese people.

 Presently, it’s a popular trade post for spices exported to different parts of the world.
 After Mumbai, it is noted as the second most important city in the west coast of India.
 In the evening, you may enjoy a performance by traditional Kathakali dancers.
 Post a sumptuous dinner; take rest for the night in Kochi.